hosein-yousefii/myTomorrowsAssignment/app/README.md

 Basic flask application with 2 endpoints
 - /       : a simple response from app
 - /config : Json response of some variables
+- /healthz: is implemented to do simple check if service is available and it returns 200

+It's better to write instruments for applications to publish some metrics to prometheus

 Current versions:
 * Flask 3.1.0